HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/complex.md

 - in ISCN, it is allowed to describe nucleotide positions using commas to indicate thousands and millions (e.g., "108,111,982").
   In HGVS, this is not allowed.

+- when the chromosome structure associated with a gain is not known (e.g. insertional location), gains can be described using the copy number in square brackets ("**[ ]**") with "[2]" indicationg one additional copy, "[3]" indicating two additional copies, etc.

+- to indicate the sex chromosome complement, the HGVS allele format can be used, adding NC_000023.11:g.[pter_qter=] for the presence of a nromal X-chromosome and NC_000024.10:g.[pter_qter=] for the presence of a normal Y-chromosome.
+For variants in the pseudoautosomal regions where there is uncertainty whether the X or Y chromosome is involved the caret ("^") should be used between the two possible variants.

 - **3'rule**<br>
   to determine the location of the break point, the general HGVS rule of maintaining the longest unchanged sequence applies (the 3' rule).
   Break point location is determined by the first break point encountered, i.e. `pter` of the chromosome is to be listed first.
     - **pter to qter**<br>
-      multiple breakpoints in one chromosome are listed in order of occurrence from `pter` to `qter`.
+      multiple variants in one chromosome are listed in order of occurrence from `pter` to `qter`.

     - variant descriptions are always in the forward orientation (from `pter` to `qter`, the end of the chromosome), determined by the chromosomal origin of the intact centromere (`cen`).